harshbanthiya/Redis-From-Scratch/README.md

 ## TO DO

-General clean and separation of code into specific headers and keeping about 5-6 functions only per file.
+General cleaning of code and separation of code into specific headers and keeping about 5-6 functions only per file.

 Implementing AVL tree based sorted set data structure for achieving - the default Redis ability to sort your data in order, and to support the unique feature of querying ordered data by rank.